bhatishan2003/litesurf/README.md

 -   Following commands should be entered to get a pop-up browse.

     ```bash
-    minibrowser
+    litesurf
-    minibrowser --file test.html
+    litesurf --file test.html
     ```

 ## Building Standalone Executables with PyInstaller

-You can generate platform-specific standalone executables for your MiniBrowser project using **PyInstaller**.
+You can generate platform-specific standalone executables for your litesurf project using **PyInstaller**.

 ### 1. Install PyInstaller